TatianaTylosky/launch-your-first-website/guide.md

     NOTE: This is an excellent strategy for centering block elements!
 By setting the `max-width` property, that element cannot be any wider then the specified width. `margin-left: auto` and `margin-right: auto` will only work if you've defined a width.

 4. You still need to add some margin to the top of each middle section with `margin-top: 2em`.

+    ```css
+    .introduction-section,
+    .location-section,
+    .questions-section {
+        max-width: 38em;
+        margin-left: auto;
+        margin-right: auto;
+        margin-top: 2em;
+    }

-Your CSS should now look like this:
+5. Your CSS should now look like this:

     ```css
     .masthead-heading,